openmediavault/openmediavault-docs/prerequisites.rst

 the drive will have a very short lifetime.
 It is also recommended to install and activate the Flash Memory plugin.

-In the same Solid State Disk, or rather Drive (SSD) for x86 architectures, is usually only recognized properly by the BIOS or UEFI, when in the BIOS/UEFI the feature AHCI has been activated for SATA (instead of IDE).
+In the same Solid State Disk, or rather Drive (SSD) for x86 based architectures, is usually only recognized properly by the BIOS or UEFI, when in the BIOS/UEFI the feature AHCI has been activated for SATA (instead of IDE).
 Modern computers have that by default.
 But on old machines the default might/could be IDE.
-About ARM based computers this are not a problem, when used SATA interfaces, but eMMCs need some tuning because they are treated like Flash drives.
+About ARM based computers this is not a problem, when used SATA interfaces, but on eMMCs will need some tuning because they are treated like Flash drives.

 On SSDs, the cleaning action TRIM is recommended for the good performance in the long run.
 Otherwise it might become slow after some time.
 Very old SSD's from before 2010 usually don't support TRIM.

+Take note that eMMCs, SSDs, Flash drives will have a lifetime degradation, excessive overwrites wear out those drives faster, specially in those very cheap.

 On SSDs Hibernation (suspend-to-disk) causes a huge amount of write actions,
 |omv| is a server system so it is expected to stay always on or off.

+About compresion or encryption
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Enabling encryption on SSDs also means more overwrites which wear out SSDs, eMMCs or Flash drives faster.

+As well as enabling compression on filesystems like Btrfs or ZFS; although Ext4 has better commit timing; a parameter with commit=600 to 800 is best for this particular one.

 Partition table technical details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^